 Accidents involving motor vehicles may be the most dangerous type of bicycle accidents, but they are far from the only ones.
 Imagine how many more people suffer some form of injury from a bicycle accident!
-Cycling is popular in Miami, but it is not without risks.
+Cycling is popular in Florida, but it is not without risks.

 If a person suffers an injury from a bicycling accident because of another person’s negligence, the injured party may be able to file a personal injury lawsuit and seek compensation for his or her suffering.
 Should a person suffer a fatal injury in a bicycle accident, his or her surviving family can file a wrongful death lawsuit against the negligent party.

 Causes of Bicycle Accidents

 Filing a lawsuit can only result in gaining compensation for injuries; this may help a person or family cover medical expenses and other bills, but it cannot always restore peace of mind.
 Even if we can get compensation for injuries or deaths for our clients, it is still preferable to avoid bicycle accidents altogether.

 Many factors can play a part in causing a cycling accident.
 Various weather conditions (darkness, wet roads, low visibility, etc.), improperly maintained equipment (worn tires, dull reflectors or none at all, loose helmets, etc.), and more can all result in an accident.
 A cyclist always needs to ensure his or her bike is in good condition and that he or she is wearing all suggested safety equipment.
 If visibility is low due to weather or time, cyclists need to be sure that there are reflectors on them and/or their bike and that they are clean and shining bright.